OJB Jezreel: Personal life

 OJB was married to three wives, Mabel, June & Korede with eight children between them.

 The respected music producer and singer battled with Kidney problems since 2013.
 He was consequently flown to India for a transplant in 2013.
 With his kidney experience, he decided to set up a Foundation, ‘OJB Foundation’ to help people with kidney problems in appreciation to God for saving his life.

 However, his kidney transplant failed again a week before his demise and OJB passed on.
 He is survived by his wife Mabel and her 3 children, June and her 3 Children Denzel, Emmanuel & Zion, and Korede and her 2 children Damilare & Ifebiyi.

-OJB was buried on the 8th of July, 2016.
+OJB was buried on 8 July 2016.